What not to put in a slow cooker

 Now you know what you shouldn't put in a slow cooker, get recipes below that you definitely should put in a slow cooker!
 From glorious shanks to spicy short ribs, beef casseroles and more, these recipes have been tried and tested so are sure to leave you with a tasty meal.
 If you want even more recipes, click for a collection of slow cooker recipes that are great for beginners, or get more easy slow cooker tips.

-Play Video: Sri Lankan Lamb Shank Curry
+GET THE RECIPE: Sri Lankan Lamb Shank Curry by Passage to India

 This stunning curry couldn't be simpler, pop the ingredients in to cook and get ready for a Sri Lankan-spiced feast.